saveenr/usql-tutorial/ch06/filesets.md

 # FileSets

 We've seen that you can explicitly list all the files in the EXTRACT statement.
-You may not want to list all the files manually because there are a lot them.
+In some cases, there might be a large number of files, so you may not want to list all the files manually every time.

-FileSets make it easy to define a pattern to identify a set of files to read.
+**FileSets** make it easy to define a pattern to identify a set of files to read.

 In the simplest case let's get all the files in a folder.